6 Tips for Effective Build Ups

 I’m a firm believer that your drop is only as good as the build that precedes it.

-As a producer who has remixed some of the biggest artists in the world (Beyoncé, Tove Lo, Nick Jonas, etc.) for some of the biggest labels in the world (Universal Music Group, Island Def Jam, Sony Music, etc.) I am always amazed at how easy it is to fall short when making a build up.
+As a producer who has remixed some of the biggest artists in the world (like Beyoncé, Tove Lo, Nick Jonas, etc.) for some of the biggest labels in the world (Universal Music Group, Island Def Jam, Sony Music, etc.) I am always amazed at how easy it is to fall short when making a build up.
 It’s both difficult AND time intensive to pull off.

 And because of that, when buildups lack detail, it’s a recipe for sounding amateur (in my humble opinion).